Student Rights and Responsibilities

 Graduate Student Organization

 The Graduate Student Organization (GSO) is an organization that represents all Binghamton University graduate students.
-The mission of the GSO is to liaise between graduate students and university entities to ensure that graduate student needs are met.
-The GSO executive board consists of the president, vice president, treasurer, graduate assistant to the president, vice president for multicultural affairs and office manager.
-The office is located in Old Rafuse Hall, Rooms 114 and 116, and can be reached at 607-777-4247.
-For up-to-date information, please visit the GSO website at http://gso.binghamton.edu.
+The mission of the GSO is to liaise between graduate students and University entities to ensure that graduate student needs are met.
+The GSO oversees and provides funding for groups in each academic department in the Graduate School, as well as multi-cultural and socio-cultural groups.
+The GSO plans academic, professional, wellness and social events for all graduate students to promote career and personal growth and to encourage student interaction.
+The GSO promotes interdisciplinary and cross-cultural relationships, recognizing the importance of collaboration within the University as well as at the national and international levels.
+The GSO executive board consists of the president, vice president, vice president for multicultural affairs, treasurer, assistant to the president and office manager.
+The office is located in Library North Ground Floor, Room LNG 204, and can be reached at 607-777-4247.
+For up-to-date information, please visit the GSO website at https://gsobinghamton.org.

 The intercollegiate athletic program offers 21 varsity teams (11 men’s and 10 women’s) and competes in the National Collegiate Athletic Association (NCAA) Division I, America East Conference.
 A highly successful and competitive program, varsity sports for men include baseball, basketball, cross country, golf (Big Sky Conference); lacrosse, soccer, swimming and diving (Eastern College Athletic Conference), tennis (Mid-American Conference), track and field (indoor and outdoor), and wrestling (Eastern Intercollegiate Wrestling Association).
 Binghamton’s women’s teams compete in basketball; cross country; lacrosse; soccer; softball; swimming and diving; tennis; track and field (indoor and outdoor); and volleyball.
 Additional opportunities to participate in varsity programs are available as student athletic trainers, managers, cheerleaders, dance squad, kickline and pep band.
 Altogether, close to over 500 Binghamton students have direct involvement with intercollegiate athletic programs each year, and are joined by thousands of supporters from the student body and the greater Binghamton community.
 As permitted by NCAA legislation, Binghamton University awards athletes financial aid or scholarships.
 Scholarship opportunities are available in all 21 varsity sports.